miseeger/AspNet.JWTAuthServer/README.md

 [OAuth 2.0 Resource Owner Password Credential Flow](http://oauthlib.readthedocs.org/en/latest/oauth2/grants/password.html) which can then be used for user authentication in a SPA that consumes a secured WebAPI.
-It should use ASP.NET Identity, be a self-hosted OWIN WebApi - not depending on IIS - and have the capability to be easily turned into a Windows Service with a small programming effort.
+It should use ASP.NET Identity, be a self-hosted OWIN WebApi - not depending on IIS - and have the capability to be easily turned into a Windows Service by setting a conditional compilation symbol named `COMPILE_AS_A_SERVICE`.
 Also the underlying database should be easily interchangable and not "nailed" to an MS SQL Server.

 ## The code used in this solution